 Give your tree enough space for its mature size

-Where possible, plant trees 15 feet away from underground utilities including water, sewer and gas pipes as well as underground electric, phone and cable lines and power lines.
+Where possible, plant trees 15 feet away from underground utilities including water, sewer, and gas pipes as well as underground electric, phone, and cable lines and power lines.

-Plant trees far enough from buildings, sidewalks, driveways and foundations to avoid problems.
+Plant trees far enough from buildings, sidewalks, driveways, and foundations to avoid problems.
 Trees that will be large trees at maturity will need more room than small trees and should be planted farther from underground and aboveground utility lines and structures.

 Maximize your energy savings

-Walls facing east and west receive maximum exposure to sun during the middle of summer and are the most important parts of your house to shade.
+Walls facing east and west receive maximum exposure to the sun during the middle of summer and are the most important parts of your house to shade.

 Shading your air conditioner in the summer will improve its efficiency and save energy.